Wintermute0110/plugin.program.AEL.dev/README.md

 ## Installing the latest released version ##

-You can install this [repository](https://github.com/chrisism/repository.chrisism) locally in Kodi to install and keep it up to date.
-Or follow [this link](https://github.com/chrisism/repository.chrisism/tree/master/plugin.program.AEL) and download the ZIP file of the version you want.
+You can install my [repository](https://github.com/chrisism/repository.chrisism) locally in Kodi to install the plugin from there and keep it up to date.
+Or follow [this link](https://github.com/chrisism/repository.chrisism/tree/master/plugin.program.AKL) and download the ZIP file of the version you want.
 Use this ZIP file to install the addon in Kodi.

 ## Installing the latest beta version ##